fairagro/m4.2_basic_middleware/README.md

 # The FAIRagro Middleware #

-This is a first very quick implementation of the FAIRagro middleware.
-It currently scrapes the e!DAL meta data offered in schema.org JSON-LD format.
-It starts scraping from the e!DAL sitemap `https://doi.ipk-gatersleben.de/sitemap.xml`.
-The result is a single JSON-LD file containing all meta data in a single array.
-It's written to stdout.
+This is a first implementation of the FAIRagro middleware.
+It scrapes schema.org meta data from the list of defined research repositories and writes them into a git repository.
+The current version also outputs OpenTelemetry tracing information to stdout, so don't get confused about it.
+This needs to be changed before productive use.

 ## Usage ##